 - The passion and drive to teach at an outstanding level

 - The ability to be creative and reflective

 - Knowledge and understanding of the expectations and responsibilities placed on a teacher

 - Commitment to training for QTS

 - The ability to establish effective relationships with pupils and colleagues

 - Appropriate attitudes, qualities, values and beliefs

-Durham Teaching School Alliance schools and High Force Education aim to produce confident, skilled, enthusiastic and innovative practitioners able to teach the age range from 3 to 11, with a particular expertise in teaching children aged 3 to 8 years or 7 to 11 years.
+Durham Teaching School Alliance schools and High Force Education aim to produce confident, skilled, enthusiastic and innovative practitioners able to teach the age range from 5 to 11.
 By the end of the course, trainees will have good ICT skills and either a specialist knowledge of Mathematics or ICT to prepare them for subject leadership or specialist knowledge of the Early Years phase.
 Trainees will be trained in the effective teaching of Core and Foundation subjects, the wider curriculum and other educational issues.

 School Direct trainees will be based at one of the lead schools or an alliance school and will have the opportunity to work in at least two settings.